 - Make sure that the document is sent promptly to the IRS by February 29, if you’re sending it manually, and March 31 if you’re filing it electronically.

-Year End Checklist For Accountants: #3 Organize Your Receipts
+Year-End Checklist For Accountants: #3 Organize Your Receipts

 Get everyone together and gather your receipts.
-You don’t realize how much work related receipts you accumulate until you actually start to collect all of them for filing.
+You don’t realize how much work-related receipts you accumulate until you actually start to collect all of them for filing.

 Most companies today use a software solution to manage this part of the accounting wrap up.
 If that’s the case, try to make it easier for the one uploading data by tracking your receipts and organizing them in according to how your CPA needs it—usually by category or by date.
 This is so they can easily reconcile expenses with credit card statements and bank accounts.

-Year End Checklist For Accountants: #4: Reconcile Bank And Credit Card Statements
+Year-End Checklist For Accountants: #4: Reconcile Bank And Credit Card Statements

 Make sure that what’s contained in your official financial statements match up.
 For example, your bank and credit card statements should always align and that your ledger balance matches.

-Year End Checklist For Accountants: #5: Manage And Double Check Payroll
+Year-End Checklist For Accountants: #5: Manage And Double Check Payroll

-Double check your payroll expenses and make sure that everything matches up.
+Double-check your payroll expenses and make sure that everything matches up.
 Review the accuracy of your employees withheld taxes for the whole year, especially when it comes to withholding taxes, fringe benefits, or deferred compensation.

-Year End Checklist For Accountants: #6: Review Your Accounts Receivables And Invoices
+Year-End Checklist For Accountants: #6: Review Your Accounts Receivables And Invoices

 Have you sent out your year-end invoices?
 There’s a tendency for companies to overlook this, especially given the numerous other accounting tasks that you have to attend to and you’re doing everything manually.
-In your year end checklist for accountants, gather all of your invoices and make sure that you’ve sent everything out to avoid understating or overstating your account.
+In your year-end checklist for accountants, gather all of your invoices and make sure that you’ve sent everything out to avoid understating or overstating your account.

 Another thing to take note of are the dates.
 Ensure that all of your revenues are recorded in the correct time period.

-Year End Checklist For Accountants: #7: Complete A Physical Inventory
+Year-End Checklist For Accountants: #7: Complete A Physical Inventory

-Not all companies may need to do this, but if you deal with retailer for example and deal with physical stock, this is the best time to take a comprehensive physical inventory.
+Not all companies may need to do this, but if you deal with a retailer for example and deal with physical stock, this is the best time to take a comprehensive physical inventory.

 Your objective is to match what you currently have with your end of the year balance sheet.
 Doing so will greatly help your bookkeeper determine if you’ve spent too much on inventory throughout the year and assess it’s current value.
-Be sure to record details of sales, disposal, and depreciation—all this factors greatly into your current financial standing.
+Be sure to record details of sales, disposal, and depreciation—all these factors greatly into your current financial standing.